Debunking the Myths of Fundraising

 Tom Wolf is founder of WolfBrown, a consultancy, and a former lecturer at Harvard University.
 He authored the book, "How to Connect with Donors and Double the Money You Raise."March 20, 2018

-We use the term in-kind donations to describe those that are not cash.
+In philanthropic fundraising, we use the term in-kind donations to describe those that are not cash.
 In the end, you are just as successful if you get the things that the cash was supposed to purchase.

 Here is an example: Anita wants to start a school and she needs donated temporary space and equipment.
 She can ask for cash, but receiving donated space, computers, desks and chairs, is also a success with the same result.
 In many communities, cash is scarce, but the things cash can buy are not.